hmsgit/nrpcle/hbp_nrp_cle/hbp_nrp_cle/cle/README.md

     by running the neural simulation and the transfer functions in the same thread, obviously reducing the performances.

-The ROSCLEWrapper module provides utility classes to run the Closed Loop Engine in a separate process, while comunicating with it through ROS services.
+The ROSCLEServer module provides utility classes to run the Closed Loop Engine in a separate process, while comunicating with it through ROS services.